How To Identify A Manic Bipolar Episode?

 Cyclothymia

+In the case of bipolar disorder, diagnosing and beginning treatment early can make an enormous difference in the individual's life, as the symptoms then have less of a chance to worsen and impact the lives of the individual and their loved ones.
 Since there is no way of diagnosing the disorder via a blood test or scans, diagnosis for bipolar disorder heavily relies on a person describing their symptoms to a doctor and discussing family and personal history.
-It may also be helpful to track symptoms in a journal, since frequency, severity, and type of emotion can fluctuate significantly with bipolar disorder.
+Tracking symptoms in a journal may also be helpful since frequency, severity, and type of emotion can fluctuate significantly with bipolar disorder.

-Mental health professionals use the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to determine an official diagnosis.
+Doctors may conduct tests to rule out other illnesses or potential factors when looking at bipolar disorder.
+Once they give a bipolar diagnosis, they may refer a person to a psychiatrist, therapist, or other mental health professional for a more in-depth diagnosis and treatment.
+Mental health professionals use the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) to determine an official diagnosis.
 A bipolar disorder diagnosis can be life-changing and may take some time to adjust to, but it also allows a person to start a treatment plan that can majorly improve their life.

 Treatment for bipolar symptoms typically comprises medication and psychotherapy.